-To conclude this chapter on GHG emission from fuel combustion, energy mix changes seem to be the driving force behind the reduction in most fuel combustion sectors.
+To conclude this chapter on GHG emission from fuel combustion, energy mix changes seem to be the driving force behind the reduction in most fuel combustion sub-sectors.
 In particular the manufacturing and construction industries have managed to substantially increase their energy efficiency.
-The following sections describe the GHG emissions by source sectors other than fuel use.
+The following sections describe the GHG emissions by source sectors other than fuel combustion.

 Industrial processes and product use

-The source sector 'industrial processes and product use' is responsible for 9.1 % of the total GHG emissions including international aviation (see Figure 4).
-Of the three non-energy source sectors, it has the largest absolute reduction in GHG emissions in 2019 compared with 1990, equal to 122 million tonnes of CO2-equivalent (see Figure 5).
-The source sector represents a wide range of production processes and economic activities across different industries (see Table 1).
+The source sector 'industrial processes and product use' is responsible for approximately 9 % of total GHG emissions including international aviation (see Figure 4).
+Of the three non-energy source sectors, it has the largest absolute reduction in GHG emissions in 2020 compared with 1990, equal to 149 million tonnes of CO2-equivalent (see Figure 5).
+This source sector represents a wide range of production processes and economic activities across different industries (see Table 1).
 Notably, this source sector excludes GHG emissions from fuel combustion (see above).

 To understand what drives the reduction in GHG emissions, it is useful to have a more detailed look at the sub-sectors with the largest shares.
 Table 1 shows a selected subset of the industrial processes and product use source sector.
-All production processes that traditionally had a large share in the total, namely mineral (cement), chemical and metal manufacturing, have managed to reduce their GHG emissions sizeably.
+All production processes that traditionally had a large share in the total, namely mineral (cement, lime, glass), chemical and metal manufacturing, have managed to reduce their GHG emissions sizeably.
 The GHG emissions from nitric acid production are even reduced to a small fraction of what they used to be.

-Out of the total GHG emissions in 2019, around 10 % was emitted by the agricultural source sector (see Figure 4).
-Over the time span 1990 to 2019, the source sector reduced its emissions by 102 million tonnes of CO2-equivalent, which corresponds to -21 % compared with 1990.
-Figure 14 shows the GHG emissions in 1990 and 2019 for different agricultural activities.
+Out of the total GHG emissions in 2020, around 11 % was emitted by the agricultural source sector (see Figure 4).
+Over the time span 1990 to 2020, the source sector reduced its emissions by 100 million tonnes of CO2-equivalent, which corresponds to -21 % compared with 1990 (see Figure 5).
+Figure 14 shows the GHG emissions in 1990 and 2020 for different agricultural activities.